littletreesmile/ml-deployment/README.md

 # ml-deployment
-It is an end-to-end ML CI/CD deployment to AWS EC2 instance
+It is an end-to-end ML CI/CD deployment to AWS EC2 instance.

 # Wrap models in a Flask app for online request
 1. Check ```app.py```, which include a template to wrap model predictions.